17 Ancient Metagenomic Pipelines

 • damage_rescaling/ or trimmed bam/

-• These contain the output BAM files from in silico damage removal, if you have turned on e.g. BAM trimming or damage rescaling
+• These contain the output BAM files from in silico damage removal, if we have turned on e.g. BAM trimming or damage rescaling

-• If you have multiple libraries of one sample, the final BAMs you want will be in merged_bams/
+• If we have multiple libraries of one sample, the final BAMs we want will be in merged_bams/

 • genotyping/

-• This directory will contain your final VCF files from the genotyping step, e.g. from the GATK or freeBayes tools
+• This directory will contain our final VCF files from the genotyping step, e.g. from the GATK or freeBayes tools

 • MultiVCFAnalyzer/